-In forming our opinion on the financial statements, which is unqualified as described above, we have considered the adequacy of the disclosure made in directors' report, note 2.2 and note 32 to the financial statements concerning the Group's ability to continue as a going concern.
-The Group incurred a net loss of RMB25.6million during the year ended 31 December 2015 and is still incurring losses in the current period.
-In result of this year's losses, the Group had net liabilities of RMB5.7million at year end.
-The Group's forecasting is estimated an overall loss within next two years.
+In forming our opinion on the financial statements, which is unqualified as described above, we have considered the adequacy of the disclosure made in directors' report, note 2.2 and note 30 to the financial statements concerning the Group's ability to continue as a going concern.
+The Group made a net profit of RMB3.6million during the year ended 31 December 2016.
+The Group has a cash balance of RMB13.9 million at year end with a restricted cash of RMB11.2million, currently operations are partially relying on project payments in advance from customers and delaying payments to suppliers.
 These conditions, along with other matters explained in note 2.2 to the financial statements, indicate the existence of a material uncertainty which may cast significant doubt about the Group's and Group's ability to continue as a going concern.
-The financial statements do not include the adjustments that would result (such as impairment of assets) if the Group and Group were unable to continue as a going concern.
+The financial statements do not include the adjustments that would result if the Group was unable to continue as a going concern.